Outraged French lawmakers demand answers on 'fake' Chinese embassy accusations

 The French presidency and foreign ministry were initially cautious in their response to the article.

-But on Tuesday after a growing clamor in France, Foreign Minister Jean-Yves Le Drian summoned China’s ambassador to stress his disapproval, while underscoring the good relationship he has with his Chinese counterpart.
+But on Tuesday after a growing clamour in France, Foreign Minister Jean-Yves Le Drian summoned China’s ambassador to stress his disapproval, while underscoring the good relationship he has with his Chinese counterpart.

 “In the face of the virus and its consequences on our economies there is no place for controversy,” he said.